 Keep your evidence and hold onto your pictures, but do not post any pictures or information about your car crash online.
 Posting pictures and comments on the Internet about car accidents have cost many people their compensation.
 For this reason, our Peachtree City car accident lawyers recommend that you do not email photos, tweet pictures, or post pictures on Facebook.
 Keep your photos and comments to yourself, and only share them with your accident attorney.
 Your personal injury lawyer will know what photos to share with the insurance company that will strengthen your case and not harm it.

-To review your Georgia accident case with a skilled attorney, contact the Law Offices of Shane Smith at 770-487-8999 today.
+To review your Georgia accident case with a skilled attorney, contact Shane Smith Law at 770-487-8999 today.
 Our experienced injury lawyers provide free consultations to help you know what to do and not do following a collision—making sure you get the best compensation from the insurance company.